Tuchsanai/pytorch_Jupyterlab_docker/Ubuntu_Torch_Jupyterlab/README.md

 ```

-## Pytorch jupyter notebook with base-devel with GPUs support
+# Pytorch jupyter notebook with base-devel with GPUs support
+## Method I.  With Build Image

 ### build image